codeocelot/fizzbuzz_oneliner/README.md

 The output of `wc -m` found inside test.js is considered official.

-Currently standing at 69 characters, set this Saturday morning.
+Currently standing at 55 characters, set Nov 11.

 How much lower can you go?